Doing Disney with large families

 If you happen to be staying at 1 of the locations with a kitchen and want to eat in your room each day, take turns being in charge of cooking the meal that day.

-Your group can also share a PhotoPass CD.
+Your group can also share a PhotoPass account.
 You can save a lot of money on pics by having the same PhotoPass account rather than separate ones.
-Read my info on how it works plus get the links for saving money on pre-purchasing at http://wdwprepschool.com/how-photopass-works/
+Read my info on how it works at http://wdwprepschool.com/how-photopass-works/